nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Task

-The `Task` class stores the information of all task items, including description and status, such as isDone and isImportant.
+The `Task` class stores the information of all task items, including description and status, such as `isDone` and `isImportant`.
 It has two subclasses: `Todo` and `Deadline`. `Deadline` items also have the date information and countdown for the deadline date, which are not included in `Todo` tasks.

 #### Event

 The `Event` class stores the information of all `Event` items, including date, time, venue, status whether it is overdue, and any other information if added.
-It has two subclasses: SchoolEvent and Activity. `Activity` items can have other details.
+It has two subclasses: `SchoolEvent` and `Activity`. `Activity` items can have other details.
 All `SchoolEvent` items must have a module code.
 Furthermore, the `SchoolEvent` class has four subclasses which are `Lecture`, `Tutorial`, `Lab`, and `Exam`.
 Among them only `Exam` items have a countdown for the exam date.
-All `Event` items update the information or provide needed information about `Event` items when executing commands related to events or saving the information to `Storage`.

-Design consideration: `SchoolEvent` is modelled after NUS modules to cater to our intended users.
+Design consideration: `SchoolEvent` is modelled after classes in NUS to cater to our intended users.

 ## Implementation
 This section describes the details of how each feature is implemented.